Mexican Border War: The Mexican Revolution

 During the Mexican Border Wars, there was a series of revolutionary attacks on the Mexican Government and Military that started in 1910 and was most prolific throughout 1920.
 Francisco I. Madero challenged Porfirio Díaz in the election, who has been a longtime Mexican president but recently sent the citizens into economic struggles.
 Madero lost to an unfair ballot and this caused uprisings throughout Mexico which made Diaz lose control and overthrew him in 1911.
 After Madero gained control, he had to defend himself from other powerful leaders such as Bernardo Reyes and Victoriano Huerta.
-They believed that Madero was attacking for the wrong reasons and were able to end his leadership in 1913.
+They believed that Madero was attacking for the wrong reasons and was able to end his leadership in 1913.
 This caused a series of attacks against powerful regional leaders throughout Mexico for the next 7 years.
 In 1914, leaders such as Venustiano Carranza and Pancho Villa overthrew Huerta and Reyes' regime until 1915.
-Carranza later betrayed Pancho Villa and by 1917, Carranza created the Constitution of Mexico and the Land reform in Mexico as well as other important documents and increased the power of the federal government.
+Carranza later betrayed Pancho Villa and by 1917, Carranza created the Constitution of Mexico and promoted land reform in Mexico as well as other important documents and increased the power of the federal government.